 The Best Way to Stay Connected When Traveling in Zimbabwe

 Getting a SIM card from Econet or NetOne would do you well when considering a Zimbabwean SIM card.
-Be sure to explore the roaming options your provider offers you, as they may offer free or cheap roaming bundles.

 Local Prepaid SIM Card in Other African Countries

 Next Steps to Enhance Your Travel Experiences